 Digital USD Citation

 Hoople, Gordon; Richards, Andrew; Wu, Yan; Kaneko, Kota; Luo, Xiaolin; Feng, Gen-Sheng; Zhang, Kun; and Pisano, Albert P., "Gel-seq: Whole-Genome and Transcriptome Sequencing by Simultaneous Low-Input DNA and RNA Library Preparation Using Semi-Permeable Hydrogel Barriers" (2017).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 32.